-Both landfill's leachate collection and storage systems (leachate being rainwater which passed through solid waste) worked without incident, other than normal pump repairs during 2015.
+Both landfill's leachate collection and storage systems (leachate being rainwater which passed through solid waste) worked without incident, other than normal repairs.
 In an effort to better quantify leachate volumes, a new flow meter was installed near the leachate storage basins in 2012.
 We continue to input volumes based on pump run hours and flow meter readings.
-BCLF I in Petersville captured 636,480 gallons of leachate in 2015.
-BCLF II, using twin 100,000 gallon lined leachate storage basins discharging directly to the City sewer system, captured 2,514,953 gallons of leachate in 2015.
+BCLF I in Petersville captured 227,190 gallons of leachate in 2016.
+BCLF II, using twin 100,000 gallon lined leachate storage basins discharging directly to the City sewer system, captured 2,771,620 gallons of leachate in 2016.